An adverb is a word that’s used to give information about a verb, adjective, or other adverb.

 Many people are convinced that it’s wrong to use hopefully or thankfully in this way.
 What’s the problem?
-It lies in the fact that you can't rewrite this type of sentence using the wording 'it is hopeful that' or 'it is thankful that'.
+Well, many sentence adverbs, like clearly and sadly, can be rewritten as ‘it is clear/sad/unfortunate/regrettable/etc., that ....,’ as we saw above.
+You can’t do this with hopefully and thankfully.
 If you wanted to rewrite the two previous sentences, you couldn’t say:

 X It is hopeful that the work will be finished within the next two or three weeks.